Summary

 Profits with a Capital “P”

 Profitability is the line between success and failure.
 I don’t ask start-ups when they are going to get to breakeven.
-I ask them when they will make their first dollar of revenue.
+I ask them when they will make their first dollar of profit.
 What’s the difference?
 Focus.
 The goal of business is profit from day one.
 What we want to celebrate is the first dollar of profit!
 Tradition has us focused on covering our costs when we have the breakeven discussion – revenues equal expenses.
 Yeah!
 It is a milestone, but it isn’t the goal.

 Revenue Optimization – Get and Retain Profitable Customers